Ziaf/faizan/_pages/home.md

   <strong style="color: #7d3c98;">few-shot forecasting</strong>.
  </p>
  <p>
-   I hold a B.Tech and M.Tech in Computer Engineering and Software Engineering respectively, from Zakir Husain College of Engineering & Technology (ZHCET), Aligarh Muslim University (AMU). <br>
+  I hold a B.Tech in Computer Engineering and an M.Tech in Computer Science and Engineering with a specialization in Software Engineering, both from Zakir Husain College of Engineering & Technology (ZHCET), Aligarh Muslim University (AMU). <br>
     If you're looking for someone who blends <strong>research expertise</strong> with <strong>real-world application</strong> — let’s connect!
   </p>
 </div>